geeknik/my-awesome-stars/topics.md

 ## cli

+- [chebuya/sastsweep](https://github.com/chebuya/sastsweep) - Automatically detect potential vulnerabilities and analyze repository metrics to prioritize open source security research targets
 - [GitoxideLabs/gitoxide](https://github.com/GitoxideLabs/gitoxide) - An idiomatic, lean, fast & safe pure Rust implementation of Git
 - [Own-Data-Privateer/hoardy-web](https://github.com/Own-Data-Privateer/hoardy-web) - Passively capture, archive, and hoard your web browsing history, including the contents of the pages you visit, for later offline viewing, mirroring, and/or indexing.
 Your own personal private Wayback
 - [fujiapple852/trippy](https://github.com/fujiapple852/trippy) - A network diagnostic tool
 - [ErikBjare/gptme](https://github.com/ErikBjare/gptme) - Your agent in your terminal, equipped with local tools: writes code, uses the terminal, browses the web, vision.
 - [unixzii/ibackupextractor](https://github.com/unixzii/ibackupextractor) - A simple tool for extracting files from iOS backup archive.
-- [nikitarevenco/better-cli](https://github.com/nikitarevenco/better-cli) - Curated list of replacements for terminal tools
+- [NikitaRevenco/better-cli](https://github.com/NikitaRevenco/better-cli) - Curated list of replacements for terminal tools
 - [TheR1D/shell_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by AI large language models like GPT-4, will help you accomplish your tasks faster and more efficiently.
 - [TomWright/dasel](https://github.com/TomWright/dasel) - Select, put and delete data from JSON, TOML, YAML, XML and CSV files with a single tool.
 Supports conversion between formats and can be used as a Go package.
 - [clemlesne/scrape-it-now](https://github.com/clemlesne/scrape-it-now) - Web scraper made for AI and simplicity in mind.
 It runs as a CLI that can be parallelized and outputs high-quality markdown content.